-Hundreds of thousands of drivers are issued penalty notices for speeding each year in the UK.
-And if you are facing a fine after a speed camera incident then it is important to be aware of your legal rights and and potential ways to dispute your penalty notice, as receiving a Notice of Intending Prosecution (NIP) may result in at least three penalties points and, in some cases, a driving disqualification or ban.
+If you are facing a fine after being caught speeding then it is important to be aware of your legal rights and potential ways to dispute your penalty notice, as receiving a Notice of Intended Prosecution (NIP) may result in at least three penalty points and, in some cases, a driving disqualification or ban.

 How do speeding fines work in the UK?

-If you exceed the UK speed limit, you will break the law and put the safety of yourself and other motorists at risk.
-That is why the UK has strict speed limits, which are enforced by the police or speed cameras.
+Exceeding the UK speed limit is considered breaking the law, and could put the safety of yourself and other motorists at risk.
+That is why the UK has strict speed limits, which are enforced directly by the police or indirectly via speed cameras.

 If you’ve been caught driving at excessive speed, you will be sent a Section 172 notice and a Notice of Intended Prosecution (NIP).
 If you ignore these notices you may have to go to court.